Stakeylock/sih_protoV2/README.md

 To generate a release-ready APK:

-1. Ensure the backend is configured for production (e.g., update API base URL in `sih_proto/lib/config.dart` to your deployed server).
+1. Ensure the backend is configured for production .
 2. In the `sih_proto` directory:
    ```bash
    flutter build apk --release